ryan-berger/golang_tv/README.md

 You will likely have to edit the linking commands to fit your install paths, so prepare to use a `go.work` to link things up.

-Alive2 and tinygo-org/go-llvm have some different needs from the LLVM build, so instead of running Alive's LLVM build command of:
+Alive2 and tinygo-org/go-llvm (well, the fork) have some different needs from the LLVM build, so instead of running Alive's LLVM build command of:
 ```
 cd llvm